eddmann/eddmann.github.io/_posts/2021/2021-02-19-advent-of-code-2015-day-24-it-hangs-in-the-balance.md

 };
 ```

-This now leads us to being able to determine what the _ideal_ first grouping will be.
+This now allows us to determine what the _ideal_ first grouping will be.

 ```typescript
 const idealFirstGroupQE = (